Downlink/test/Readme.md

 And a client application (*remote client*) that will access the random numbers.

-We will access the random numbers in two methods.
+We will access the random numbers using a pull and push methods.

 Using a *pull-method*, the client will capture the random numbers using a one time function call.